 There is a faint trail that follows the Southeast Ridge.
 This will be your easiest way up when there is no snow.
 Follow the faint trail to the summit.

 This is a great route for snow on Mount Sheridan, and offers a nice ski descent.
 You will essentially follow the same route as above, but with the variation of climbing the snow that is always present on this aspect of Sheridan.
 The snow isn't too steep, and makes a nice intro snow climb.
 The ski descent is also fun, but get an early start due to the east-facing slopes.
 This ski is typically good until May or June on a good year.
 If you time it right, you should be able to ski back to your car.

 Round Trip Mileage (from gated closure): 2.5 miles

 This photo shows the Southeast Slopes of Mount Sheridan.
 The summer route will follow the ridge proper, but you can climb the snow slope that is visible here during snow months.
 If you look closely, my ski tracks are visible.

 For summer hiking, nothing more than sturdy shoes and typical hiking stuff.

 For snow season, snow gear will be necessary.
 The snow isn't particularly steep, but an ice axe and/or crampons might be nice when the snow is mature and hard.
 As always, be observant of avalanche danger.
-Visit the Colorado Avalanche information Center's Website for current information.
+Visit the Colorado Avalanche information Center's Website

 For a ski descent, you will be able to skin up until the steeper portion, but you will have to carry skis from there.